 - Hennepin County staff should plan to commit approximately 5% of their staff time to the project.
-This is intended to help keep projects on track, build partner relationships, and ensure partner expectations on final products are in alignment.

 - Project partners will have ongoing and regular check-ins facilitated by HUP.

-- Any publications or products, including the final report, arising from the grant should acknowledge that it was "Made possible through funding from Hennepin County and support from the Center for Urban and Regional Affairs (CURA) and the Hennepin-University Partnership (HUP)."
+- Any publications or products, including the final report, arising from the grant must acknowledge that it was "Made possible through funding from Hennepin County and support from the Center for Urban and Regional Affairs (CURA) and the Hennepin-University Partnership (HUP)."

 - Changes in work timeline, scope, and/or budget must be approved by both project partners.
 Contact [email protected] to create a change order, which will allow for changes to the original work order and ask for justification of changes.